2024 NFL Draft: Why North Carolina's Drake Maye is clearly No. 2 QB in class over LSU's Jayden Daniels

 26

-Daniels broke records at LSU like the single-season passer efficiency mark and led the country in total yards (412.2) and total touchdowns per game (4.2) in 2023 throwing to two receivers who will almost certainly be selected in the first round of the 2024 NFL Draft: Malik Nabers and Brian Thomas Jr.
+Daniels broke records at LSU, like the single-season passer efficiency mark, and led the country in total yards (412.2) and total touchdowns per game (4.2) in 2023.
+He did so throwing to two receivers who will almost certainly be selected in the first round of the 2024 NFL Draft: Malik Nabers and Brian Thomas Jr.

 Their offensive line support also varied dramatically since 2022.
 LSU's offensive line allowed a quarterback pressure on 25.8% of dropbacks across the last two seasons, the 12th-lowest rate in the nation.
 On the flip side, North Carolina's offensive front surrendered pressure on 34.1% of dropbacks in the same span, which ranked 92nd out of 133 FBS teams.